 - Each proposal will be sent to at least three reviewers.

 - We anticipate it will take you approximately 10-20 minutes to read, consider, and complete the online feedback form for each proposal.

-- The AHEAD review committee has access to this information.
-Using your feedback and the presenter bios, they will make final programming decisions.
+- Using your feedback and the presenter bios, the AHEAD review committee will make final programming decisions.

 - We have done our best to make this a blind review process, but we expect that some information that reveals the presenter(s) may slip through the cracks.
 Please do your best to evaluate all proposals on the merits of the submission alone.

 - It will be very clear in the form which of your responses will be visible to the proposers and which will be private.
 Please do provide feedback directly to the presenter where appropriate, so they can learn and improve their future sessions.

 - If you do receive information that reveals information about the presenter(s) or see evidence of either excellent or inadequate professional background in the session descriptions, please share that in your feedback.